defano/jmonet/README.md

 The JMonet canvas will not receive cut, copy or paste actions until we register an `ActionListener` that routes those actions to it.
 Typically, only the user interface element that has focus receives such events, but because a canvas has no clear concept of focus, it's up to you to decide when the canvas should respond to cut, copy and paste actions.

-Create an `ActionListener` to send actions to the canvas:
+Create a `CanvasFocusDelegate` and an `ActionListener` to send actions to the canvas:

 ```
-CanvasClipboardActionListener myActionListener = new CanvasClipboardActionListener(new CanvasFocusDelegate() {
+CanvasFocusDelegate myFocusDelegate = new CanvasFocusDelegate() {
     @Override
-    public AbstractPaintCanvas getCanvasInFocus() {
+    public PaintCanvas getCanvasInFocus() {

-        // Should our canvas handle cut, copy and paste commands right now?
+        // Which canvas should handle cut, copy and paste commands?
+Perhaps check to see if
+        // the focused window contains a canvas...?
         if (isMyCanvasInFocus()) {
             return myCanvas;
         }

-        // If not, return null
+        // No canvas has focus, return null
         return null;
     }
-});
+};

+CanvasClipboardActionListener myActionListener = new CanvasClipboardActionListener(myFocusDelegate);
 ```

 Then, add this `ActionListener` to whichever user interface elements will generate cut, copy and paste events.
 Most commonly this would be added to menu items but could also be used with buttons on a toolbar, for example: